 How to Get Rid of Cat Litter Smell Simply Explained

 Admit it, you know what the biggest problem is to owning a cat.
-No, it’s not constantly missing lasagna as one cartoon would have you believe nor is it the sudden ability of mice and canaries to spontaneously pull anvils out of thin air.
-It’s kitty litter odor.
+No, it's not constantly missing lasagna as one cartoon would have you believe nor is it the sudden ability of mice and canaries to spontaneously pull anvils out of thin air.
+It's kitty litter odor.
+Do you know how to get rid of cat litter smell?

 You know, that tell-tale ammonia like stench that tells you there's a cat in the house.
 It's the smell people associate with “that crazy cat lady”.
 Rest assured, this smell is not inevitable.
 In fact, it should be prevented as cats hate the smell of dirty litter boxes too.
 It can be prevented with a little planning and know-how.